theartgames/webdeveloper-test/README.md

  - Add any .css/.js file you want
  - Import or use any libraries you want as long as you add reference to them
- - Use any of the following languages: JS, PHP
+ - Use the following languages: JS, PHP
  - Make mistakes
  - Fork/Star/Download this repository and create pull requests
  - Improve this test